OCamlPro/header-check/README.md

 During the scan, `ocp-check-headers` uses a default configuration to ignore or select files.
-You can extend this configuration using files `.ocp-check-headers-config` in directories (their config will apply to where they are and their sub-directories).
+You can extend this configuration using files `.ocp-check-headers` in directories (their config will apply to where they are and their sub-directories).
 If the default configuration is wrong for you, you can use the option `--empty` to start with an empty configuration.

-The format of `.ocp-check-headers-config` is a list of lines starting with a command and a list of space-separated case-insensitive entries (comments can be introduced with # at the beginning of the line):
+The format of `.ocp-check-headers` is a list of lines starting with a command and a list of space-separated case-insensitive entries (comments can be introduced with # at the beginning of the line):